b-crawl/bcrawl/README.md

   - v1.16: The Sceptre of Torment has a higher base delay.
 (15 -> 18)
   - v1.16: The Vampire's Tooth has a lower enchantment. (+12 -> +10)
   - v1.17.1: The Staff of Battle is a +6 vorpal lajatang with 6 min delay, and it makes a spectral weapon when enemies are nearby.
 It also gives +12 max mana.
+  - v1.17.3: The Glaive of Prune now transforms the user into a tree when it hits.

 #### Normal Monsters
   - The monster spell 'Twisted Resurrection' has been removed.
 Deep Elf Death mages now get the spell 'Haunt'.